 Air Conditioner Repair Cost by AC Replacement Part

 Not every part of an air conditioner costs thousands of dollars to replace.
 New fuses, thermostats, and expansion valves are all a few hundred dollars at most.
-AC compressor replacement is in the thousands, and evaporator coils get more expensive as unit size increases.
+The cost of an AC compressor replacement is in the thousands, and evaporator coils get more expensive as unit size increases.

 Replacement PartAverage Material Cost